Cubane: Persubstituted derivatives

-Cubenes and poly-cubylcubane
+Cubenes and oligo-cubylcubanes

-Despite their orbital strain, two cubenes have been synthesized, and a third analyzed computationally. ortho-, produced via lithium-halogen exchange followed by elimination, was the most pyramidalized alkene ever made at the time of its synthesis; meta- is even less stable, and para- probably only exists as a diradical rather than an actual diagonal bond.
+Despite their orbital strain, two cubenes have been synthesized, and a third analyzed computationally. ortho-, produced via lithium-halogen exchange followed by elimination, was the most pyramidalized alkene ever made at the time of its first synthesis.
+In 2026, a new study of cubene was reported by Garg and Houk, showing that cubene has unusually low bond order and undergoes cycloadditions.

+Meta- (1,3-dehydrocubane) is even less stable, and para- (1,4-dehydrocubane) probably only exists as a diradical rather than an actual diagonal bond.
 They rapidly undergo nucleophilic addition.

 Decomposition of cubenes has enabled chemists to synthesize cubylcubane, as well as higher oligomers.
 Per X-ray diffraction, the central cubane-cubane bond is exceedingly short (1.458 Å), much shorter than the typical C-C single bond (1.578 Å).
 This is attributed to the fact that the exocyclic orbitals of cubane are s-rich and close to the nucleus.

-The oligo-cubylcubanes are rigid molecular rods considered for liquid crystal design, but scarcely accessible through conventional organic synthesis.
-Absent solubizing groups on the cubane monomer, oligomers with at least 4 units are essentially insoluble.
-Poly-cubylcubane is, however, synthesizable via high pressure, solid-state polymerization.
-It exhibits exceptionally high refractive index.
+The oligo-cubylcubanes are rigid molecular rods considered for liquid crystal design.
+Absent solubilizing groups on the cubane monomer, oligomers with at least 4 units are essentially insoluble, thus scarcely accessible through conventional organic synthesis.